In the spotlight:

 Effie is about awarding ideas that work, educating about effective marketing and showcasing the best work to enhance learning in our industry.

-Best of Europe: Business-to-business
+Best of Europe: Positive Change

 WHY A GOLD EFFIE?
 Here's what the jurors said.